nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

         into the RX FIFO buffer.
 Default setting is `True`
     :param bool data_sent: If this is `True`, then IRQ pin goes active when a payload from TX buffer is successfully transmit.
 Default setting is `True`
     :param bool data_fail: If this is `True`, then IRQ pin goes active when the maximum number of attempts to re-transmit the packet have been reached.
-If `arc` attribute is disabled, then this IRQ event is not used.
+If `auto_ack` attribute is disabled for pipe 0, then this IRQ event is not used.
 Default setting is `True`

     .. note:: To fetch the status (not configuration) of these IRQ flags, use the `irq_df`, `irq_ds`, `irq_dr` attributes respectively.